Create a new module

 > [!NOTE]

-> Before configuring your base, you must [create a machine](https://docs.viam.com/cloud/machines/#add-a-new-machine).
+> Before configuring your base, you must add a machine in the [Viam app](https://app.viam.com).

 Navigate to the **CONFIGURE** tab of your machine’s page in the [Viam app](https://app.viam.com/).